 It’s about time I wrap up this “Who are you?” series.
-This time I’ll use a few observations from Lorna Marshall‘s research of hunter-gatherers to demonstrate what I’m really driving at.
+This time I’ll pass on a few observations from Lorna Marshall’s research of hunter-gatherers that may help demonstrate what I’m driving at.
 In my last post, Who are you?
 (Part IV), I pointed out how our ancestral old way just happens to mirror the core spiritual qualities that the world’s religions promote.
-Essentially, our ancestors were ‘taoist’.
-Taoist not by volition, mind you, but rather by dint of circumstances — natural circumstances.
+Essentially, our ancestors were Taoist, or rather taoist. (see Small ‘t’ Taoist, p.154).
+Taoist not by choice or cultural doctrine, mind you, but rather by way of natural circumstances.

 The most evident civilized expression of hunter-gatherer instincts is shopping.
 Still, shopping only scratches the surface.
 In fact, I can’t think of an activity that is not either a simple expression or an emergent property of that primordial drive.